-The City Parks have been open since June 17, 2020, however, Playgrounds, Fitness Equipment and Ball Fields remained closed.
+The City Parks have been open since June 17, 2020.
 As of October 14, 2020, at the City Council's direction, Playgrounds, Fitness Equipment and Ball Fields opened.
+Pursuant to

-Pursuant to State and County requirements, the following protocols will be in place:
+State and County requirements, the following protocols will be in place:

-- 1. Signage
+- Signage

 - 2. Hand Sanitizer

 - 3. Distance Markers

 - 4. Daily Cleaning

 - 5. Scheduled Sanitation Spraying

-- 6. Adult Supervison
+- Adult Supervison

 - 7. Limit visit to 30 minutes